-The authors have reviewed the project's historic data reported in 2012 in conjunction with 268 exploration holes drilled by UEC (Carothers, et al., 2013), and recently acquired 1982 Nufuels data including gamma-ray logs, geologic cross sections, and maps which pertain to the Welder lease.
-In 2013 and 2014, UEC conducted additional exploration and delineation drilling consisting of 258 holes, including the installation of 30 regional baseline wells at the project, as reported herein.
+In conjunction with this current data review, the authors have reviewed the project's historic data reported in 2012 in conjunction with 268 exploration holes drilled by UEC (Carothers, et al., 2013), the 1982 Nufuels data including gamma-ray logs, geologic cross sections, and maps which pertain to the Welder lease' as well as the 2013 and 2014 exploration and delineation drilling consisting of 258 holes, including the installation of 30 regional baseline wells at the project, as reported herein.

 It is the authors' and qualified person's opinions that the data density and reliability are credible and that the maps and other interpretive data created by UEC were developed in a competent, knowledgeable, and accurate manner consistent with industry standards.
-It is also concluded that the expanded property has good potential to drill trend extensions and potential areas.
-The next objective for the Burke Hollow Project is to attain a density of drill holes that would confirm a NI 43-101 defined Indicated/Measured mineral resource.
+It is also concluded that the property has good potential to drill trend extensions and potential areas.
 Additional drilling within the Exploration Targets and potential areas should also be considered to confirm the existence of mineralization in these areas.